reubenmiller/go-c8y/internal/api/README.md

     * [ ] type
 * [ ] Return status codes
 * [ ] Remove child devices and child references by wildcard.
 Only delete matching children
+* [ ] Implement --all switch for collections to iterate through all results (max results)
+* [ ] Package c8y binary with the powershell app
 Manual commands

 * [ ] applications